stefanionescu/yap-kyutai-tts-api/README.md

 ## Yap Kyutai TTS API

 This repo runs a Text-To-Speech (TTS) service using Kyutai's DSM.
-It runs the Rust `moshi-server` with its Python shim activated via `uv`.
+It runs the Rust `moshi-server`.

 - **Model**: `kyutai/tts-0.75b-en-public` (English-only)
 - **Defaults**: port `8000`, voice `ears/p004/freeform_speech_01.wav`
-- **Runtime**: Rust server launched via `uv run` so the pinned Python deps are active
+- **Runtime**: Rust server launched directly

 Do not run these scripts locally; they are intended for RunPod pods with a CUDA GPU.